Precambria/android-4.4-phonegap-file-upload/README.md

 Sample project for demonstrating how to enable file uploads from Android 4.4+ webview (Phonegap)

-To use this example, create a new phonegap project:
+#To use this example, create a new phonegap project:

-#cordova create webview-upload com.precambria.webview-upload WebviewUpload
+cordova create webview-upload com.precambria.webview-upload WebviewUpload

-Add the camera plugin:
+#Add the camera plugin:

-#cordova plugin add org.apache.cordova.camera
+cordova plugin add org.apache.cordova.camera

-replace the generated www folder with the contents of this repo

-Add the Android platform:
+#Replace the generated www folder with the contents of this repo, then add the Android platform:

-#cordova platform add android
+cordova platform add android

-deploy it to your device:
+#deploy it to your device:

-#cordova run android
+cordova run android